-Rolex Daytona 6264s are already quite the rarity in the high-end timepiece market.
+Rolex Daytona 6264s are already quite hard to get your hands on in the current market.
 Largely due to the fact only four 6264s were known to exist in the said market.
-The fifth has just appeared-- eighteen-karat yellow gold and created in honour of the legendary actor, Paul Newman.
-A coveted item in both the timepiece and cinematic memorabilia space that can be yours starting at $1.3 million USD.
+The fifth has just appeared — an eighteen-karat yellow gold and created in honour of the legendary actor, Paul Newman.
+A coveted item in both the timepiece and cinematic memorabilia space that can be yours starting at US$1.3 million.

-This isn't the first time a bit of the Newman name magic has caused a Rolex to be auctioned off for an insane price tag.
+This isn’t the first time a bit of the Newman name magic has caused a Rolex to be auctioned off for an insane price tag.
 Late last year, an iconic Rolex Daytona that actually belonged to him went under the hammer of Phillips in New York.
-It went home with one lucky bidder for a record shattering $17.8 million USD.
-I guess the difference between being a namesake and having been on Newman's own wrist is some $16.5 million USD.
+It went home with one lucky bidder for a record-shattering US$17.8 million.
+I guess the difference between being a namesake and having been on Newman’s own wrist is some US$16.5 million.

 The timepiece in question has been listed by Xupes, the prestigious UK retailer of authentic pre-owned luxury pieces.
-You can find out more about this $1.3 million USD item here.
+You can find out more about this US$1.3 million item here.